Difference between BSEET and BSEE degrees

 - Project Engineer

 - Hardware Design Engineer

 - Test Process Engineer

-The curriculum, content, and rigor of Oregon Tech’s BSEET degree closely matches its BS in Electrical Engineering.
-The difference: the BSEET is designed to offer excellent transferability and degree completion opportunities for students who have already completed lower division coursework, or an Associate’s degree in Electronics Engineering Technology, Microelectronics Technology, or related technology programs.
-A sampling of typical courses include:
+The BSEET program is designed to provide our graduates with the knowledge and skills necessary for immediate employment and continued advancement in the field of electronics.
+The curriculum, content, and rigor of Oregon Tech’s BSEET program closely matches that of Oregon Tech's BSEE program.
+The difference: the BSEET degree is designed to offer excellent transferability and degree completion opportunities for students who have already completed lower division coursework, or an Associate’s degree in Electronics Engineering Technology, Microelectronics Technology, or related technology programs.

-Digital System Design with HDL
+EE 331 - Digital System Design with HDL

 Introduces the student to a Hardware Descriptive Language and describes its role in digital design.
 Dataflow, Behavioral and Structural Modeling, Logic Partitioning, Hierarchal Design, CPLDs, and FPGAs.
 DC parameters and CPLD Timing Models.
 Design examples including keyboard scanner, counters, ALUs, multipliers and controllers.